mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 ---
-title: "Karma: Twelve Chains of Causation"
+title: "Karma: The Twelve-Linked Chain of Causation"
 ---
 ## July 1, 1980 Dharma Talk by Dainin Katagiri Roshi